SAP-archive/helm-broker/docs/04-create-addons.md

 ## docs directory

 In the `docs` directory, provide documentation for your addon.
 The documentation can include Markdown documents, AsyncAPI, OData, and OpenAPI specification files.
 Create the `assets` directory inside the `docs` directory to store assets, such as images.
 The `docs` directory must contain a `meta.yaml` file, which provides information on how documentation for the addon is uploaded.
-Because you can install the Helm Broker as a ClusterServiceBroker or as a ServiceBroker, documentation for addons is provided using either [ClusterAssetGroups](https://kyma-project.io/docs/components/rafter#custom-resource-cluster-asset-group) or [AssetGroups](https://kyma-project.io/docs/components/rafter#custom-resource-asset-group) custom resources, respectively.
+Because you can install Helm Broker as a ClusterServiceBroker or as a ServiceBroker, documentation for addons is provided using either [ClusterAssetGroups](https://kyma-project.io/docs/components/rafter#custom-resource-cluster-asset-group) or [AssetGroups](https://kyma-project.io/docs/components/rafter#custom-resource-asset-group) custom resources, respectively.
 <!-- Check if the links work once Rafter is already in Kyma. -->

 The `meta.yaml` file contains the specification of the ClusterAssetGroup or AssetGroup.
 The example structure of the `meta.yaml` file looks as follows: